-- If your baby has eczema, a food allergy, or there's a history story of food allergies in your family, talk to your doctor before introducing new foods.
+- If your baby has eczema or a food allergy, or there's a history of food allergies in your family, talk to your doctor before introducing new foods.

 - Begin with a small amount of iron-fortified single-grain cereal mixed with breast milk or formula.
 You can also offer puréed meat, another iron-rich food.

 - Use an infant spoon — do not put food in your baby's bottle.